Play (Swedish group): 2004–2005: Don't Stop the Music, Play Around the Christmas Tree and split

 In 2004, Play became affiliated with everGirl, a doll and fashion brand from Nickelodeon.
 The group recorded the everGirl theme song as well as a music video.

-Play's third US album, Don't Stop the Music, was released on March 9, 2004.
+Play's third US album, Don't Stop the Music, was released on 9 March 2004.
 The first single, "Every Little Step", featured Aaron Carter and the second single was the everGirl theme song.
 This album was aimed more at a younger audience.
 The title track from the album Don't Stop the Music was originally written and recorded by Swedish singer Robyn.
 The album is one of Play's least successful albums, failing to chart on Billboard.

 In November 2004, Play released their fourth US album, a Christmas collection entitled Play Around the Christmas Tree.
 The album also failed to chart on the Billboard 200, and is their other worst selling album.
 Little news of Play was heard until the release of their compilation album entitled Girl's Mind which was released in April 2005.
-The album features ten of Play's best-known songs, and all feature Faye's vocals.
+The album features ten of Play's best-known songs, and all feature Hamlin's vocals.
 Play never came to the US to promote Girl's Mind, and it was not widely released in stores across the country.
 It was their third consecutive album also failing to chart on Billboard 200.
 After a long period of no activity, in September 2005 an official statement from the members of Play confirmed that they were on an indefinite break as a group.
 At that time, Play had sold almost one million albums.